Tibolte/AgendaCalendarView/README.md

         startTime2.add(Calendar.DAY_OF_YEAR, 1);
         Calendar endTime2 = Calendar.getInstance();
         endTime2.add(Calendar.DAY_OF_YEAR, 3);
-        CalendarEvent event2 = new CalendarEvent("Visit to Dalvík", "A beautiful small town", "Dalvík", ContextCompat.getColor(this, R.color.yellow), startTime2, endTime2, true);
+        BaseCalendarEvent event2 = new BaseCalendarEvent("Visit to Dalvík", "A beautiful small town", "Dalvík", ContextCompat.getColor(this, R.color.yellow), startTime2, endTime2, true);
         eventList.add(event2);

-        Calendar startTime3 = Calendar.getInstance();
+        // Example on how you can provide your own layout Calendar startTime3 = Calendar.getInstance();
         Calendar endTime3 = Calendar.getInstance();
         startTime3.set(Calendar.HOUR_OF_DAY, 14);
         startTime3.set(Calendar.MINUTE, 0);
         endTime3.set(Calendar.HOUR_OF_DAY, 15);
         endTime3.set(Calendar.MINUTE, 0);
-        CalendarEvent event3 = new CalendarEvent("Visit of Harpa", "", "Dalvík",
+        DrawableCalendarEvent event3 = new DrawableCalendarEvent("Visit of Harpa", "", "Dalvík",
-                ContextCompat.getColor(this, R.color.blue_dark), startTime3, endTime3, false);
+                ContextCompat.getColor(this, R.color.blue_dark), startTime3, endTime3, false, R.drawable.common_ic_googleplayservices);
         eventList.add(event3);
     }
 ````

 # Roadmap (feel free to suggest any other improvement ideas)

 .
-Provide your own item layout for the event list
+Parallax items like in Google Calendar
 .
-Parallax items like in Google Calendar
+Easier way to provide your own list of events (i.e when receiving objects from a web API)

 # Participating?
 Make your pull requests on feature or bugfix branches.